 One of the best parts of the mid-season in the Rockies is that coverage becomes extremely good at this point.
 Stable weather combined with lower sun angles means solar warming isn’t too much of an issue most of the time.

 Big days, big elevation and big snow is the theme.
 Nailing a bluebird day after a huge storm with no wind is an incredibly memorable experience.

 However, there are almost always a number of serious accidents in February-March.
-Many start to pursue large objectives in the face of incoming storms, or pushing it too far into the alpine when winds have created dangerous slabs.
+Many keeners may start to pursue large objectives in the face of incoming storms, or pushing it too far into the alpine when winds have created dangerous slabs.

 March – Early April

 The transition season can be a very mixed bag weather-wise.
 As daytime temperatures start to rise with longer days and more direct sunshine, objective hazards quickly start to become significant issues.
 Cornices are often fully formed, and afternoons bring soft or isothermic snow.
 On the flip side, there can be cold snaps that will quickly rot out the bottom layers.
 A big storm or hot temperatures will create an overload situation rapidly.
 Sometimes only in a period of a few hours with little warning.